UbuntuKylin/kylin-user-guide/data/guide/engrampa/en_US/index.md

 The default format is "tar.gz".
 Users can change it in the "File Format" fold box or "All Supported Files" combobox.

-3) After clicking "Create", users can add contents to the archive file through the icon on the tool bar, or dragging files to the window directly.
+3) Clicking "Create".
 The archive file won't be generated without any file added.

 ### View Archive
 * Way 1: Right click archive file > "Open With Engrampa Archive Manager"